Pithampur, Chhattisgarh

-Pithampur is a village located in Janjgir tehsil of Janjgir-Champa district in Chhattisgarh, India.
-It is situated 15km away from Janjgir, which is both district & sub-district headquarter.
-Champa is nearest next big important town of the district and also a railway station, which is 10km away from the village.
-It is located on banks of Hasdeo river and Kaleshwarnath Temple is situated here which one of the most important Shiva temple of Chhattisgarh.
+Pithampur is a village located in the Janjgir Tehsil of Janjgir-Champa district in Chhattisgarh, India.
+It is situated 15km away from Janjgir, which is both the district and the sub-district headquarters.
+Champa, located 10km from the village, is the nearest significant town in the district and is also a railway station.
+It is located on the banks of the Hasdeo River.
+Kaleshwarnath Temple, one of the most important Shiva temples of Chhattisgarh, is situated here.